alefore/weblog/zettelkasten.md

 * The path on which the article (output) should be saved (`../weblog/zettelkasten`; the function will append the `md` extension).
 * The ID of the starting Zettel (`0bh`).
 * The space-separated list of blacklisted Zettel.
+These are Zettel that are transitively reachable from the starting Zettel, but that I don't want to include in the article (because they are a bit too far away from the main topic).

 This is executed by [Edge](http://github.com/alefore/edge)'s VM language (the implementation is itself [defined as an Edge